Top US Lawmakers Voice Support for Syria Strike

 by VOA News

-Heading into the session, Obama said he was confident he could work with Congress to get a resolution authorizing military action.
+U.S. President Barack Obama says he is confident he can work with Congress to get a resolution authorizing military action in Syria.

-The meeting began a day of intense outreach to the Congress, including a scheduled appearance before the Senate Foreign Relations Committee by Secretary of State John Kerry, Defense Secretary Chuck Hagel and the Chairman of the Joint Chiefs of Staff General Martin Dempsey.
+Later Tuesday, Secretary of State John Kerry, Defense Secretary Chuck Hagel and the Chairman of the Joint Chiefs of Staff General Martin Dempsey are due to appear before the Senate Foreign Relations Committee.

-The White House says Obama and Japan's Prime Minister Shinzo Abe discussed their "grave concern" about Syria's alleged use of chemical weapons during a phone call late Monday.
-The White House says the two leaders agreed that any use of chemical weapons is a "serious violation of international norms" and cannot be tolerated.
+The White House says Mr. Obama and Japan's Prime Minister Shinzo Abe discussed their "grave concern" about Syria's alleged use of chemical weapons during a phone call late Monday.
+The White House says the two leaders agreed that a use of chemical weapons was a "serious violation of international norms" and could not be tolerated.

-Ban has met with the head of a U.N. inspection team that was in Syria last week collecting samples from last month's suspected chemical attack near Damascus, which killed at least 1,400 people.
+Ban has met with the head of a U.N. inspection team that was in Syria last week collecting samples from the attack last month on civilians near Damascus.
+That attack killed at least 1,400 people.
 The samples were sent to labs on Monday for analysis.

 Assad denies his military was responsible for the use of chemical weapons, saying the United States and France have no proof to back up their allegations.